Rapid Critical Result Reporting With Clinical Communication Technology

 For example, delays related to intermediaries and unavailability can affect reporting times.
 One of the most challenging aspects in an outpatient setting is the volume of unanswered pages and forgotten callbacks from providers, despite the fact that nearly 90% walk around with smartphones in their pockets.2 Compliance issues also tend to result from faulty processes in which the provider that ordered the test is no longer on call—a complication which, in an inpatient setting, requires the nurse to track down the correct covering provider.

 To ensure that messages are received by providers that can immediately act upon the information, intelligent systems must be employed.
-Integration with modern clinical communication and collaboration (CC&C) technology helps organizations ensure that test results are delivered immediately to the appropriate bedside nurse, ordering physician, and on-call provider.
+Integration with modern clinical communication and collaboration technology helps organizations ensure that test results are delivered immediately to the appropriate bedside nurse, ordering physician, and on-call provider.
 A comprehensive solution will escalate results within specific timeframes as the need arises, along with documenting all communication for auditing purposes.

 Ensuring Timeliness and Accuracy in the Notification Process